 Registering Fishers to Capture Data, and Change Norms, For Fishery Conservation

-A recent trip to Mozambique led Rare staff to find that the fisher registration process in small-scale fisheries was doing more more than gather data; it was also creating positive emotions and social incentives that supported conservation behaviors.
+During a recent trip to Mozambique, Rare staff uncovered that registering fishers was doing more more than gather data; it was also creating positive emotions and social incentives that supported conservation behaviors.

 Along the coast of Mozambique, there is a longstanding tradition of fishing.
 It provides the mainstay of local food and jobs in the country, and 85 percent of the fish caught is by small-scale fishing operations.
 On an average day in the community of Fequete, boats drop nets up to 4 miles in length.
 Once the nets are in the water, 10-15 fishers standing on the beach will haul them in.
 This process, known as beach seine, takes around four to five hours.
 Fishers lay their catch out on the beach, while women, the main buyers, count the fish, sorting them by size.
 Once the buyers have assessed the catch and taken their share, they decide on a price, and both groups part ways until next time.